taboege/small-pdf/README.md

 ## DEPENDENCIES

-This is a shell script, it should work with just `/bin/sh`.
-Apart from coreutils, currently only needs the `convert` and `img2pdf` utilities.
+This is a Perl script and requires, apart from core modules in Perl v5.10+, the `Path::Tiny`, `File::pushd` and `Sort::Naturally` modules from CPAN.
+Furthermore, it needs the `convert` and `img2pdf` utilities.

 A PNG optimizer and other things --- optionally? --- in the